 7. Okay, here is where my head is at the moment on this verse: Perhaps it should be translated, “And all were witnessing about him (neutral: could be good or bad) and were astounded (maybe not so good) over the words of favor (to the poor, the oppressed, etc., but not “my people”) which were coming out of his mouth, and said, “Is this not a son of Joseph?”

-We’ve been taught to assume – per Borg, Crossan, Horsley, Carter, etc. – that everyone in greater Israel – with the exception of a few wealthy elites – were the poor, the oppressed, etc. But what if the people of Nazareth heard these words as “favor” to “not us”?
-Is the declaration of Isaiah’s words being fulfilled the offense itself that drives this story sourly?
+We’ve been taught to assume – per Borg, Crossan, Horsley, Carter, etc. – that everyone in greater Israel – with the exception of a few wealthy elites – were the poor, the oppressed, etc. But what if the people of Nazareth heard these words as bringing “favor” to “not us”?
+Is the declaration that Isaiah’s words are being fulfilled the offense itself that drives this story sourly?

-We’ve been taught to assume – per Borg, Crossan, Horsley, Carter, etc. – that everyone in greater Israel – with the exception of a few wealthy elites – were the poor, the oppressed, etc. But what if the people of Nazareth heard these words as “favor” to “not us”?
-Is the declaration of Isaiah’s words being fulfilled the offense itself that drives this story sourly?
+We’ve been taught to assume – per Borg, Crossan, Horsley, Carter, etc. – that everyone in greater Israel – with the exception of a few wealthy elites – were the poor, the oppressed, etc. But what if the people of Nazareth heard these words as bringing “favor” to “not us”?
+Is the declaration that Isaiah’s words are being fulfilled the offense itself that drives this story sourly?

-Verse 22 could be translated in a way to show the crowd’s unfavorable reaction, rather than their admiration.
-I guess.
-Or else, this is a verse full of admiration and it is Jesus himself to decides to put a stick in the wheel with the next verse.
+Verse 22 could be translated in a way to show the crowd’s unfavorable reaction, rather than their admiration or to show a verse full of admiration before Jesus himself decides to put a stick in the wheel with the next verse.

 23 καὶ εἶπεν πρὸς αὐτούς, Πάντως ἐρεῖτέ μοι τὴν παραβολὴν ταύτην: Ἰατρέ,